passiomatic/videobox/README.md

 The build app process has been tested macOS Mojave (Intel), Ventura (arm64), and Sonoma (arm64).

+### Notes

+* When building the app with older Python versions make sure to have an up-to-date `pip` version running `pip install --upgrade pip`.
-**Note**: Cross-compiling app from Intel to arm64 (or the other way around) can ben tricky, [like explained in detail here][cross], so generally it is better to stick on a single CPU architecture.
+* Cross-compiling app from Intel to arm64 (or the other way around) can ben tricky, [like explained in detail here][cross], so generally it is better to stick on a single CPU architecture.

 ## Roadmap